Elisabeth S. Clemens

 Elisabeth Stephanie Clemens is an American sociologist, who is currently the William Rainey Harper Distinguished Service Professor of Sociology and the college at the University of Chicago.
 Clemens's research is focused on social movements, organizations, and American political development.
-As of 2016, Clemens has served as editor-in-chief of the American Journal of Sociology.
+From 2016 to 2022, Clemens served as editor-in-chief of the American Journal of Sociology.

 Education and career

 Clemens holds a bachelor's degree in social studies from Harvard University, and in 1990 she graduated from the University of Chicago with a PhD in sociology.
 At the University of Chicago, Clemens completed her dissertation supervised by Theda Skocpol, Wendy Griswold, and Edward O. Laumann.

-From 1990 to 2002, Clemens was a professor at the University of Arizona, before returning to her alma mater the University of Chicago as professor sociology in 2002.
+From 1990 to 2002, Clemens was a professor at the University of Arizona, before returning to her alma mater the University of Chicago as professor of sociology in 2002.
 Clemens served as department chair from 2012 to 2015, and from 2012 to 2013 she served as president of the Social Science History Association.
-In 2016, Clemens assumed the role of editor-in-chief of the American Journal of Sociology, the discipline's first journal in the United States, from Andrew Abbott who had held the position since 2000.
+In 2016, Clemens assumed the role of editor-in-chief of the American Journal of Sociology, the discipline's first journal in the United States, which she held until 2022.